unrealwork/atsd-use-cases/USMortality/README.md

   25 - 44 years (all causes of death), 45 - 64 years (all causes of death), 65 + years (all causes of death), all deaths, and pneumonia and influenza deaths.
 In the default instance above, 1 - 24 years (all causes of death) is selected.
 * Second dropdown: allows the user to filter between 122 U.S. cities.
 Again, the list of available cities is shown in the [Appendix](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/README.md#appendix-death-statistics-city-list) .
 In the case above, all cities have been selected.
-* Third dropdown: allows the user to filter by geographic region (1,2,3,4,5,6,7,8,9 as mentioned above).
+* Third dropdown: allows the user to filter by geographic region (1,2,3,4,5,6,7,8, and 9 as mentioned above).
 In the above case, all regions have been selected.
 * Fourth dropdown: allows the user to filter by state.
 In the above case, all states have been selected.

 Below is an image when a city is selected from the the second dropdown.
 In this instance, Chicago (IL) has been selected for the 1 - 24 years age group.
 We can see that there was a quite